kainisoft/tools/README.md

-# Getting Started With Schematics
+# Angular Schematic Feature Generator

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.